Deceptive Practices, Fraud, and Consumers' Legal Rights

 A manufacturer may be held accountable for defects in a car or a car part, but auto dealers may deceive consumers regarding the condition or price of a car.
 You should make sure to carefully examine any new or used car that you are considering buying and make sure that you are satisfied with the integrity of the dealer.
 Some dealers may deceive consumers by including hidden fees, using bait and switch schemes, selling a used car as a new car, claiming that a car has features that it does not have, or hiding information about a car that a reasonable consumer would want to know.
 Other violations may relate to financing the purchase.
 Read more here about auto dealer fraud and how to protect yourself.

 Entities in the health care industry sometimes engage in false advertising to boost sales of their products or justify high prices to consumers.
 If a product is defective or contains serious risks, a manufacturer likely should recall it from the market or at least warn consumers about the risks.
-Otherwise, an injured consumer may be able to hold a manufacturer liable for marketing a dangerous drug by bringing a product liability claim.
+Otherwise, an injured consumer may be able to hold a manufacturer liable for marketing a dangerous drug by bringing a products liability claim.
 Healthcare fraud also can occur in the health insurance industry, such as when consumers pay premiums based on a fraudulent policy or receive fraudulent denials of their claims under a policy.
 This can result in bad faith claims against insurers.
 Read more here about these and other instances of health care fraud.